sungwoncho/performatic/README.md

 |-----------|--------|-----|-----|------|--------|
 | before    | 38     | 30  | 37  | 4.0  | 37  |
 | after     | 6      | 5   | 11  | 1.3  | 5   |

+## Conclusion

+Some techniques proved to be very useful, while others produced only a minimal improvement.
+However, in more complex, real-life applications, all techniques will help.

+## Note

+[Brian Morearty](http://www.pluralsight.com/author/brian-morearty)'s course was helpful in creating this experiment.